 What do people grow on an allotment?
 Read this charming story about a young girl helping her uncle plant seeds on his allotment.
 The story could be used to ignite discussions about allotments and what may be grown there.

-The resource pack provides suggested activities, including teaching or revisiting the use of speech punctuation, to support pupils to write their own story based on an allotment, with planning sheets and ideas for writing.
+The resource pack provides suggested activities, including teaching or revisiting the use of speech punctuation when writing direct speech in KS2 and planning sheets and ideas for writing to support pupils to write their own story based on an allotment.

 - Model text – Uncle Jim’s Allotment

 - What will characters say? worksheet

 - Planning sheet

 - Teaching notes with guidance on how the resources could be used